gyrdym/ml_algo/README.md

 ## What is the ml_algo for?

 The main purpose of the library is to give native Dart implementation of machine learning algorithms to those who are interested both in Dart language and data science.
-This library targeted to dart vm, so to get smoothest experience with the lib, please do not use it in a browser.
+This library targeted to the dart vm, so to get smoothest experience with the lib, please do not use it in a browser.

 ## The library's content